-In warm regions, bougainvillea blooms almost year around and thrives outdoors.
+In warm regions, bougainvillea blooms almost year-round and thrives outdoors.
 However, northern gardeners will have a bit more work to keep this plant alive and happy during winter.
-These plants will freeze to the ground when temperatures drop to 30 degrees Fahrenheit (-1 C.) but provided it doesn’t get colder, they usually spring right back when warmer weather appears.
+These plants will freeze to the ground when temperatures drop to 30 degrees F. (-1 C.) but provided it doesn’t get colder, they usually spring right back when warmer weather appears.
 Good bougainvillea winter care can ensure a healthy plant that will produce copious quantities of brightly colored flower bracts.

 When Winterizing a Bougainvillea is Necessary

-Bougainvillea is hardy to United States Department of Agriculture zones 9 to 11.
-It can withstand a light freeze but deep freezes will kill the roots.
+Bougainvillea is hardy to USDA zones 9 to 11.
+It can withstand a light freeze, but deep freezes will kill the roots.
 In areas below those zones, a bougainvillea in winter should be kept in containers and moved indoors.
 This takes some special bougainvillea winter care and preparation for the plant to slumber during the cold season.

 Even warm regions like Texas can experience some pretty sustained freezes and, in some cases, snow and ice.
-Zone 9 achieves low temperatures between 18 and 28 degrees Fahrenheit (-8 to -2 C.), well below freezing.
-You can opt to dig up the plant at the end of the season if it is growing in ground or simply keep it in a container.
+Zone 9 achieves low temperatures between 18 and 28 degrees F. (-8 to -2 C.), well below freezing.
+You can opt to dig up the plant at the end of the season if it is growing in-ground or simply keep it in a container.

 Digging up the plant will stress out the bougainvillea, so it might be best to containerize.
 That way you won’t take a chance on disturbing the roots.
 Plants in lower zones absolutely must come indoors.
 Even those in zone 9 should come indoors for the bulk of the winter unless they are in a protected location or warmer microclimate of the landscape.
 Once moved indoors, there are a few tips on successfully overwintering bougainvillea.